White Chocolate and Raspberry Fudge Slice

 If you have any raspberries left over, you can always use them to make some Almond, Coconut and Raspberry Muesli, or crush them into powder and make some Fruity Popcorn (an oldie, but a goodie).

-While the white and red makes it rather festive already, you could make it even more festive by swapping the raspberries for red and/or green glacé cherries, or dried cranberries.
+While the white and red make it rather festive already, you could make it even more festive by swapping the raspberries for red and/or green glacé cherries or dried cranberries.

 In fact, you can pretty much add any mix-ins that you like.
 Any kind of dried fruit.
 A different kind of chocolate.
 Or any kind of biscuit (cookie, for those of you who, well, call them cookies).
 Go wild.

-Before I share the recipe I just wanted to mention how I line the tin for this.
-It ain’t rocket science but it does make it much easier to remove the slice to cut it!
-I just cut two long strips of baking paper, long enough to cover two sides and the bottom, cut it to the width of the tin, and criss-cross them in the tin.
+Before I share the recipe, I just wanted to mention how I line the tin for this.
+It ain’t rocket science, but it does make it much easier to remove the slice to cut it!
+I just cut two long strips of baking paper, long enough to cover two sides and the bottom, cut them to the width of the tin, and criss-cross them in the tin.

 White Chocolate and Raspberry Fudge Slice